-The Commission may choose to take action at this meeting.
-To adopt a resolution of necessity requires a two-thirds vote of all members, which is a minimum of six votes in favor of the resolution of necessity regardless of the number of Commission members present at the meeting.
+The Commission may choose to adopt the resolution of necessity at this meeting.
+Adoption of a resolution of necessity requires a two-thirds vote of all members, which is a minimum of six votes in favor of the resolution of necessity, regardless of the number of Commission members present at the meeting.